Discover the risks and dangers of failing to register a trademark to understand the value and importance of trademark registration for your brand.

 Yes, registering your trademark is essential to secure rights in Switzerland.
 The Swiss Trademark law follows a first-to-file principle, with some exceptions.
 Contact us for more information.

-Can a registration be canceled?
+Can a registration be canceled in Switzerland?

 Yes, you can cancel a registered mark in this jurisdiction for the following reasons: